 Nestled in a terrace of classic honey-coloured, Georgian townhouses, just a stone’s throw from the town’s centre, New Church Cottage is distinguished by its quintessential duck-egg green front door and pretty bay trees framing its front sash window; an elegant touch, setting the theme for the property as soon as you step inside.
 Tetbury is arguably one of the most stylish market towns in the Cotswolds, thanks to its independent boutiques, fantastic antique shops and royal connections.

-Walking straight into the cosy living space of the cottage, you’ll get a sense of its rich heritage, dating back to the 18thCentury.
-An antique-surround open fire acts as the centrepiece of the room, with tasteful historic artwork, Sanderson fabrics, and antique furnishings giving the room a timeless, elegant feel.
-Through the living room sits a small but well-formed kitchen, hand-painted and stocked with all that you’ll need during your stay, with a handy dining space tucked at the rear for comfortable dining.
+Walking straight into the cosy living space of the cottage, you’ll get a sense of its rich heritage, dating back to the 18th Century.
+An antique-surround wood burning stove is the centrepiece of the room, with tasteful historic artwork, Sanderson fabrics and antique furnishings giving the room a timeless, elegant feel.
+Through the living room sits a small but well-equipped kitchen, hand-painted and stocked with all that you’ll need during your stay, with a handy dining space to the rear.

 Full List of Facilities

 Sleeps 4 in 2 bedrooms each with a king-size bed

 2 bathrooms: 1 ensuite with a shower, 1 with a bath